License GuideSOC 29-1031

 Read more

-Practicing as a dietitian without a valid license violates state law across the country.
-Violators face civil fines and must forfeit any income earned through unlicensed practice.
-States impose criminal penalties for repeat offenses, which can include jail time.
-The specific consequences vary by state and the number of violations.
+Practicing as a dietitian without a license violates state law across the United States.
+Violators face civil fines and must forfeit any income earned while unlicensed.
+Repeat offenses can result in criminal penalties in certain states.
+The specific consequences vary by state, so individuals should verify requirements in their jurisdiction before offering dietitian services.

 Career Outlook